MEXICAN POLITICAL SYSTEM

 The last 10 presidents have been as follows:

 The last presidential election was held on 1 July 2018.
 The winner - on his third attempt - was Andrés Manuel López Obrador who is popularly known as Amlo.
 He is the populist former mayor of Mexico City who previously stood for the presidency as the candidate of The Party of the Democratic Revolution (PRD).
 This time he ran for the party he founded in 2014: the Movement for National Regeneration or Morena.
-He will take office on 1 December 2018.
+He took office on 1 December 2018.

 It should be noted that Mexico does not have a vice-president.
 The constitution provides a process whereby, in the event that the presidency becomes vacant before the scheduled election, the Congress chooses a temporary president and then holds a new election.